 the pop culture layer that made our years feel timestamped.
 We loved basketball

-players like Magic Johnson, Shaquille O’Neal, and Chris Webber.
-In 1992, the
+players like Magic Johnson, Michael Jordan, Shaquille O’Neal, and Charles

 In fifth grade we spent